Table of contents:

 Street food

-As a local, of course, I have visited this famous neighborhood and tried its street food.
-Therefore, I have some examples of how important and must-try is street food at Chinatown in Mexico City.
+Of course, as a local, I have visited this famous neighborhood and tried its street food.
+Therefore, I have some examples of how important and must-try street food is in Chinatown in Mexico City.

-“In every corner of the neighborhood, there are very colorful, curious, and delicious Chinese breads.
+“In every neighborhood corner, there are very colorful, curious, and delicious Chinese breads.
 What are they?
 They are spongy little colorful buns filled with different flavors.
 Their colors, smell, and texture attract anyone who passes by hungry.

-I would say that the food is what most attracts locals and tourists.
-In every part of the neighborhood and even around the Historic Center of Mexico City, there are Chinese restaurants for every budget.
-From gourmet Chinese food to Chinese food starting at 80 Mexican pesos (4.68 USD).
+I would say that the food attracts locals and tourists the most.
+There are Chinese restaurants for every budget In every part of the neighborhood and even around the Historic Center of Mexico City.
+You can find gourmet Chinese food to Chinese food starting at 80 Mexican pesos (4.68 USD).
+Additionally, street dumplings are found all over.
+From mole chicken to sweet ones filled with Oreo or cajeta (soft toffee), they capture the area’s creative spirit. “

 In addition,